danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Articles/Getting-Started.md

 try await service.syncStoreData()
 ```

-The standard service implementation communicates directly with StoreKit and syncs the result to the provided ``StoreContext``.
+The standard service communicates with StoreKit and syncs the result with the provided context.

 ## Syncing store data on app launch

-To sync data when the app launches or is waken up from the background, you can make your app listen to the scene phase change.
-In SwiftUI, this can be implemented like this:
+To sync data when your app launches or becomes active, you can listen to its scene phase change:

 ```swift
 @main